oliviermasson/aiqget/README.md

 # AIQget

-AIQget is a Python CLI which retreive information from ActiveIQ.NetApp.com for ONTAP serialnumber
+AIQget is a Python CLI which retrieve information from ActiveIQ.NetApp.com for ONTAP serialnumber

-AIQget is a python script which retreive the following information from AIQ:
+AIQget is a python script which retrieve the following information from AIQ:

     average current CPU Headroom for the last 31 days (default) efficiency ratio